 Every attempt will be made to distribute a Safety Advisory soon after the incident is reported; however, the release of the Safety Advisory is subject to the availability of facts concerning the incident.
-The decision to issue an advisory will be made by the University's Assistant Vice President for Campus Safety/Police Chief or designee, with notice to the Senior Vice President, Provost, the leader of the student affairs division and the chief communications officer.
+The decision to issue an advisory will be made by the University's Assistant Vice President for Campus Safety/Police Chief or designee, with notice to the Vice President for Finance and Administration/CFO, The Vice President for Student Affairs and the chief communications officer.
 Other University offices may be consulted as necessary.